 How long does it take for bluebird eggs to hatch?

-The incubation period is variable within the Bluebird’s range lasting 13.5 days on average.
-Birds in warmer mid and southern states have slightly shorter incubation periods than those in colder northern regions.
+The incubation period is variable within the Bluebird’s ranging between 11-19 days with an average of 13.5 days.
+Bluebirds in the warmer southern states have slightly shorter incubation periods than those in colder northern regions.

 The female Bluebird starts incubating the eggs on the last or day before last she lays the last egg.
 She lays one egg every day but does not sit on them.

 The female does all the incubation of the eggs.
-Once the egg hatch, she also does the young’s brooding until they can regulate their body temperature when they have a coat of feathers.
+Once the egg hatch, she broods the nestlings continuously until approximately day 5-7 after hatching, when the nestlings begin to have some thermoregulatory control over their body temperature.

-The female incubates the eggs for about the same period, which ensures that eggs hatch simultaneously, eliminating the size advantage of chicks that hatch first over those that hatch last.
+The female incubates all the eggs for about the same period of time, ensuring that eggs hatch as close to each other as possible, eliminating the size advantage of chicks that hatch first over those that hatch last.

 Blind and mostly naked.

 Bluebird chicks at hatch are blind and mostly naked with patches of gray down.
-They weigh approximately 2.4 gr.
+They weigh approximately 2.4 gr (0.08 oz).

-Chicks are “altricial,” which refers to nestlings that stay in the nest and depend entirely on their parents until they become nutritionally independent or can find food for themselves.
+Baby bluebirds are “altricial,” which means that nestlings are entirely dependent on their parents until they become nutritionally independent and can find food for themselves.

 Both parents work equally to feed the chicks.

-Both parents feed the chicks from day one.
+Both parents feed the chicks from day one, but the male does most of the work during the first five days after hatching.
 As in other birds, chicks open their mouth wide when they sense one of the parents in the cavity.

-After a week, the young birds can regulate their body temperature, and the female does not have to brood them although she spends the night with them.
+After a week, the young birds can regulate their body temperature, and the female does not have to brood them all the time, although she spends the night with them.